-An estimated 63% of female youth living on the street have been asked to participate in prostitution.
-In Alberta the Child Welfare legislation was amended in 1997 to classify the hiring of prostitutes under the age of 18 as child abuse.
+An estimated 63% of female youth living on the streets have been asked to participate in prostitution.
+In Alberta, the Child Welfare legislation was amended in 1997 to classify the hiring of prostitutes under the age of 18 as child abuse.

 Kids Home Alone

 In Calgary, it is estimated that children and youth spend only 60% of their waking hours at school or doing homework, eating, sleeping and attending to personal care needs.
 This leaves kids with a great deal of discretionary time each week.
 What happens to children and youth during these “free” or “leisure” hours plays a critical role in their health, learning and development.